jaylencheng/jaylencheng.github.io/_posts/2020-5-14-Colluding Private Information Retrieval from Homogeneous Uncoded Databases(N=3,K=2).md

 # 1. Achievability
-We note the lower bound of storage constrained PIR with $\mu$ storage coefficient.
+We note the lower bound of storage constrained PIR with $\mu$storage coefficient.
 We have:

 $$
 \begin{align}